guidugli/ansible-role-pam/README.md

 An Ansible Role that install and configure pam on RHEL/CentOS, Fedora and Debian/Ubuntu.
 In RedHat/CentOS and Fedora, it uses authselect to configure pam.

+If using authselect, the role will create 3 additional profiles: cis_local, cis_winbind and cis_sssd that follows the recommendations from CIS.
+These profiles can be selected or can be used as based for a new custom profile that allow users to do further changes.

 Requirements
 ------------